redis-developer/skillmarket/README.md

 Here we use the `docker run` command to start the container and pull the image if it is not present.
 The `-d` flag tells docker to launch the container in the background (detached mode).
-We provide a name with `--name redis` which will allow us to refer to this container with a friendly name instead of the hash or the random name docker will assing to it.
+We provide a name with `--name redis` which will allow us to refer to this container with a friendly name instead of the hash or the random name docker will assign to it.
 Finally, `redislabs/readisearch:latest` tells docker to use the `latest` version of the [`redislabs/readisearch` image](https://hub.docker.com/r/redislabs/redisearch)

-Once the image starts, we can use `docker exec` to launch a terminal inside the container, using the `-it` flag (interactive tty) and specifying the `redis` name provided before when creating the image, and the `bash` comamnd:
+Once the image starts, we can use `docker exec` to launch a terminal inside the container, using the `-it` flag (interactive tty) and specifying the `redis` name provided before when creating the image, and the `bash` command:
 ```bash
 docker exec -it redis bash
 ```

-Once inside the container, let's launch a `redis-cli` instance fo familiarize ourselves with the CLI:
+Once inside the container, let's launch a `redis-cli` instance to familiarize ourselves with the CLI:
 ```bash
 redis-cli
 ```